Introduction to Design Elements

 Ideas for getting started

 We are all crew.
-This means the rebellion starts with you, we are all part of the team and we find ways so that everyone can be included.
-If you don’t have a local group, then make one.
-We just get stuck in and learn on the job!
+This means the rebellion starts with you, we are all part of the team and we find ways for everyone to be included.
+If you don’t have a local group, you can make one, or take action with friends!
+We get stuck in and learn on the job!
 All you need is the willingness to create change.

-Here Comes Everyone.
 Our current strategy is about gaining a wider spectrum of support.
 We are encouraging you to think local and also expand outwards to groups outside of your usual circles.
-This could involve engaging with different religious groups, BPOC (Black and People of Colour) and LGBT+ groups.
+This could involve engaging with different religious groups, BIPOC (Black, Indigenous and People of Colour) and LGBT+ groups.

 There is more guidance on the Rebel Toolkit in regards to 'planning actions' and 'participating in actions'